gek169/Simple_ISA/README.md

 Executable code must reside in the upper 64k. it is the "executable" segment.

-You can use the included assembler to define ROMs which are up to the full 16 megabytes in size, but the program counter cannot leave the first 64 kilobytes.
+You can use the included assembler to define ROMs which are up to the full 16 megabytes in size.

+Note that the program counter is 16 bit (not 32) and so the program counter cannot leave the first 64 kilobytes of memory.

-It is recommended you put your procedure definitions on page boundaries so that they can be easily copied to executable memory and called.
+It is recommended you put your procedure definitions on page boundaries so that they can be easily copied and called.
+You might want to define a standard for how the number of pages a procedure occupies is specified- for instance, if a procedure occupies three pages, you might want to store a single byte before the beginning of the procedure specifying its length as three pages.

 ```
 Written by